10 Reasons and Fixes to Loud PC Fans When Idle

 As long as your computer is on, it requires enough cool air to circulate it to absorb the heat it produces.
 Then, as the fan spins, it distributes the heat to the air, cooling your PC.

-However, that can be a challenge if the amount of air is insufficient.
+However, that can be a challenge if the air is insufficient.
 Your PC may release less heat than it should, forcing its fans to work harder.
-Therefore, it’s critical to ensure your computer is in a location that helps it cool down.
+Therefore, it is critical to ensure your computer is in a location that helps it cool down.

 This principle also applies to your laptop.
 It’s better to place it on your desk or table when using it, and if you have to put it on your lap, ensure it spends as little time there as possible.

-A laptop cooling platform also comes in handy when you need to blow cool air towards your computer.
+A laptop cooling platform is also handy when blowing cool air toward your computer.
 Or, you could use cooling pads to prevent your laptop from overheating as you use it on your lap.

-Also, ensure your laptop or computer’s casing comes with rubber feet on the bottom.
-These extras allow some space between your PC’s casing and the surface, which helps when your computer releases heat.
+Also, ensure your laptop or computer’s casing has rubber feet on the bottom.
+These extras allow space between your PC’s casing and the surface, which helps when it releases heat.

 How to prevent overheating